-Charles (Chas) Holloway is an American writer, publisher and lecturer noted for coining the term “Open Source Government” and for developing fundamental concepts in that field.
-He is the author of the book The End: The Fall of the Political Class, Book One in the Open Source Government series.
+Charles (Chas) Holloway is an American writer, publisher and lecturer noted for creating Free World Theory, and for developing fundamental concepts in that field.

 I think it’s my strange upbringing that has motivated me to put this series of books together.
 My life has certainly not been “normal.”
 I was born into a family of business titans, and I was aware from a young age that I was expected to grow up and match or exceed their accomplishments.
 The drive to do something significant has been hanging over me like a ghost for as long as I can remember.